MaiAbdulhamid/The-Advanced-Web-Developer-Bootcamp/README.md

 //To set or Remove Class attribute d3.select('h1').classed('classList', souldClassBeSet) //classList: class list separeted by sapce, souldClassBeSet: Boolean that checks if this classes should be added or removed
 ```
-### 19.- Selections and Callbacks
+### 19.4- Selections and Callbacks
-- We can use callbacksinstead of static values to set values.
+- We can use callbacks instead of static values to set values.
 - Callback is run once forEach list item.
 - D3 imposes certain structure of callback.
 ```